redbrick/netsoc/README.md

 ### Installation

-Ansible is installed into `/opt/ansible` using virtualenv and pip.
-The Ubuntu version is not used as it is out of date and is lacking several security related patches.
+Ansible is installed in `/opt/ansible` using virtualenv and pip.
+The Ubuntu version is not used as it is out of date and is lacking several security related patches. netsoc installs Ansible scripts in `/usr/local/sbin/` so that they are accessible to the system without needing to use virtualenv manually.

-    $ apt-get update && apt-get install python-dev python-virtualenv
-    $ mkdir -p /opt/ansible/
-    $ cd /opt/ansible/
-    $ virtualenv --distribute venv
-    $ . ./venv/bin/activate
-    $ pip install ansible

-The following script is in `/usr/local/sbin/ansible` which will allow us to reference ansible.

-    #!/bin/sh

-    . /opt/ansible/venv/bin/activate
-    ansible "$@"

-The following script is in `/usr/local/sbin/ansible-playbook` which will allow us to reference ansible-playbook.

-    #!/bin/sh
-    . /opt/ansible/venv/bin/activate
-    ansible-playbook "$@"

 ### Configuration